Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-democracy.md

 Adding a proxy involves submitting a single transaction, the transaction type "addProxy" from the Proxy pallet.

-You can make this transaction from AXIASolar Apps by navigating to the "Extrinsics" tab and selecting the Proxy pallet and the "addProxy" transaction type.
+You can make this transaction from AXIA Apps by navigating to the "Extrinsics" tab and selecting the Proxy pallet and the "addProxy" transaction type.
 Send the transaction from the "Stash" account that holds the funds that you want to vote with, and the target to the proxy account that will perform governance action.
 Choose "Governance" as the proxy type.

 ![add proxy](assets/democracy/adding_proxy.png)

 You also have the choice to add in a governance anonymous proxy underneath the "anonymous" type from the Proxy pallet and selecting "Governance" as the proxy type.
 A governance anonymous proxy is only accessible by another proxy and these do not come with any associated secret key.

-Read more on Anonymous Proxies [here](https://solar.wiki.axiacoin.network/docs/en/learn-proxies#anonymous-proxies).
+Read more on Anonymous Proxies [here](https://solar.wiki.AXIA.network/docs/en/learn-proxies#anonymous-proxies).

 ### Voting with a proxy